FREQUENTLY ASKED QUESTIONS

-Working within a Wiccan-influenced framework, we blend elements of pre-Doric Aegean mythology (primarily Cretan and Mycenaean), the Ancient Near East, and Traditional Witchcraft with the wealth of knowledge which has been made available to us through the years of work, research, experimentation and inspiration of our Elders.
+Working within a framework influenced by Traditional Witchcraft, we blend elements of pre-Doric Aegean (primarily Cretan and Mycenaean) and Ancient Near Eastern mythology with the wealth of knowledge which has been made available to us through the years of work, research, experimentation and inspiration of our Elders.
 A strong current of Queer spirituality influences our practices.
 Working tools and their uses are similar to Traditional Witchcraft, but are also unique to our particular path.

 We give honour to the Gods of the Minoan Culture, primarily through the Great Mother and Her Divine Son.
 We celebrate our rites at the thirteen Full Moons and Eight Festivals of the Wheel.
 The Brotherhood Initiates work magic together in Groves, in couples, or alone.
 Meetings are traditionally skyclad (ritual nudity).
 Our Full Moon rituals are for Initiates only, and are dedicated to the working of magic and spiritual development.
 Our Festivals are rooted in Aegean cycles and myths and are largely celebratory.